ethyca/fides/CONTRIBUTING.md

-# Contributing to FidesOps
+# Contributing to Fidesops

-Welcome to the contribution guidelines for Ethyca's FidesOps system.
+Welcome to the contribution guidelines for Ethyca's Fidesops system.
 Please follow these as best you can when contributing new code.

 ## Database -- Postgres

-FidesOps uses a local database to store application context.
+Fidesops uses a local database to store application context.
 This database in configured in `docker-compose.yml` as a Postgres SQL instance.
 Connection details for this instance can be provided inside `.env.dev` or inside the config class in `src/app/core/config.py`, and will be automatically detected by Alembic when generating and running migrations.

 Running the database will happen automatically when you run `make compose-build`.
 The database can also be initialised manually inside a `make server-shell` by running